Best Parks in Wichita for Kids

 Sedgwick County Park (The Boundless Playground)

-With three parks nestled together for varying ages, this is a family favorite!
+With three parks nestled together for varying ages, this is one of the best parks – a true family favorite!
 There are swings, small rock wall, tunnel, monkey bars, zip lines, small ropes course, and more.
 Bonus: a sand and water play area for toddlers….if you can handle the mess!
 Double Bonus: a shaded hiking/biking trail that is heavily shaded and reminiscent of a forest path.
 Located off the trail is an over-sized blue Adirondack chair that is a perfect spot for a fun picture!

 We recommend this park for older kiddos, ages 5-12.
 With a ropes course and riverfront access for canoes and kayaks, this park is great for adventurers.